0xPolygonID/tutorials/mkdocs/docs/issuer/demo-issuer.md

     - `ProofOfDaoLongevity`

     The ***expiration*** date sets the date on which the credential will expire.
     The ***Data JSON*** contains the actual data that the credential is attesting to.
-In this case the credential contains a single field `entryDate` that needs to be populated with the date the user joined the DAO.
+In this case, the credential contains a single field `entryDate` that needs to be populated with the date the user joined the DAO.

     Once filled up, click **Submit**.